DemonWav/yarn-patches/readme.md

 Yarn Patches
 ============

-Decompilation patches for Fabric's intermediary patches.
-This repo is named "Yarn" because intermediary is an awful name and I'd rather avoid it.
+Decompilation patches for Minecraft using Fabric's intermediary names.
+This repo is named "Yarn" because intermediary is an awful name and I'd rather avoid using it.

 This repo is based on [ForgedFlower](https://github.com/natanfudge/ForgedFlower).